Dig Where You Stand is an archival justice movement made up of artists, archivists, educators and local community members.

 Wentworth Woodhouse exhibition launch

-Join us for the launch of Dig Where You Stand’s new exhibition with Wentworth Woodhouse.
-Here we make visible the unknown Black Georgian community of Rotherham and reveal some of the earliest recorded African-descended people in South Yorkshire.
+The launch of Dig Where You Stand’s new exhibition with Wentworth Woodhouse.
+Here we made visible the unknown Black Georgian community of Rotherham and revealed some of the earliest recorded African-descended people in South Yorkshire.

 DWYS Press Coverage